tanvir-ishraq/HealifyAI--LLM-based-Healthcare-System/README.md

 # HealifyAI - LLM based Healthcare System
 Leverages Extensive power of Machine Learning (ML) &amp; NLP LLM to provide in-depth answers to medical queries and can predict diseases based on patient symptoms

-Description: This project aims to develop a comprehensive healthcare system that leverages the power of Machine Learning (ML) and Natural Language Processing (NLP) to predict diseases based on patient symptoms and provide accurate answers to medical queries.
+Description: This project aims to develop a comprehensive healthcare system that leverages the power of Machine Learning (ML) and LLM to predict diseases based on patient symptoms and provide accurate answers to medical queries.

 The system consists of two main modules: